49 Different Types of Snakes in Florida

 Coachwhip snakes are easily recognized due to their distinctive appearance.

-The rear of their body is a pale tan or white, while their head and the region behind it are dark colors like black or dark brown.
+The rear of their body is pale tan or white, while their head and the region behind it are dark, like black or dark brown.

 They bear a striking resemblance to the whips that gave them their name.
-Coachwhip snakes typically reach lengths of 42–60 inches (107–152 cm).
+Coachwhip snakes typically reach 42–60 inches (107–152 cm).

-They are found in every county in Florida, with the exception of the marshes close to Lake Okeechobee and the Florida Keys.
+They are found in every county in Florida except the marshes close to Lake Okeechobee and the Florida Keys.

-Even though these snakes can grow to be almost five feet long, they are not harmful to people.
+Even though these snakes can grow almost five feet long, they are not harmful to people.

 11. Southern Watersnake